FamilyTreesNet/szewczyk/README.md

 Polish immigrants knew about the “Pioneer Valley” of Mass as one of the best farmlands in America.

 Ignacy and Katarzyna spent a short time farming <!--in Alabama-->before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Railroad, not the Père Marquette Railroad.
-He then worked at Ford before owning a Gulf Gas Station in Centerline, Michigan.
+He then worked at Ford before owning a Gulf gas station in Centerline, Michigan.

 Records from the Ellis Island website: